andreasfoster/osticket-prereqs/README.md

   ![image alt](https://github.com/andreasfoster/osticket-prereqs/blob/98c9d8c3d98ac2cef49718c7672ec3e65b126355/Screenshot%202025-03-09%2023-28-26.png)

   <h2>11.
 Congrats! you have now installed osTicket  </h2>
-Now that you're done you can signin into your database with the admin info that u created and can now explorer the ticketing system!
+Now that you're done you can signin your database with the admin info that u created and now explore the ticketing system!

 </p>
 <br />